 Paul Callo, department head

-Kadrin Anderson, Paul Deeble, Eileen Hinks, Eric Jones, Barbara Merk
+Kadrin Anderson, Paul Deeble, Mary Jane Epps, Eileen Hinks, Barbara Merk

 In the Biology Department we believe that the best way to learn science is by doing it — by involvement in thoughtfully designed laboratory work which includes self-designed experiments and by exposure to current methods and questions in the field.
 We believe that this is important even for non-biology majors, because of both the understanding of science that comes from it and the teamwork and analytical skills which are developed — skills which are valuable in any setting.